0snug0/plexNchill/README.md

 ### CouchPotato
 In order for the NGINX config to work, go to the `settings > general` on the top right, switch to `Show Advanced` and modify the URL base to `/couchpotato`

+## Todo
+1. Add other services to config (SickBeard, Transmission)
+2. Add authentication layer to open up services to the internet.